-While the Company acknowledges that current market conditions are undoubtedly more challenging than in the same period in 2008 it believes that there does remain fund raising opportunities that it could pursue to fund growth objectives which the Company believes could add additional cash flow.
+While the Company acknowledges that since Q3 2009 market conditions have undoubtedly become more it believes that that there does remain fund raising opportunities that it could pursue to fund growth objectives which the Company believes could add additional cash flow.

-The Company is actively seeking partners in certain projects, preferably strategic partners who may bring capital into specific projects, or purchase significant interests in existing projects and assist the Company in building its business in Central Asia.
+The Company continues to seek partners in certain projects, preferably strategic partners who may bring capital into specific projects, or purchase significant interests in existing projects and assist the Company in building its business in Central Asia.
 Farm outs and possible asset sales are also being considered as part of an overall strategy to balance risk and optimize the Company's portfolio in order to bring available capital to bear on the most significant projects.
 No agreements have been entered into as at the date of this MD&A.